-Good governance underpins our Sustainability Strategy and For Good Agenda: ensuring that we are delivering against our commitments, mitigating risks, and providing trust and reassurance to our key stakeholders; colleagues, shareholders, customers, consumers, suppliers, and financial institutions.
+Good governance underpins our sustainability strategy and For Good agenda: ensuring that we are delivering against our commitments, mitigating risks, and providing trust and reassurance to our key stakeholders; colleagues, shareholders, customers, consumers, suppliers, and financial institutions.

-We have implemented a clear structure of control that highlights concerns at the right level, prioritises work, and aligns resources all underpinned on good data visible to the right business leaders in real time.
+We have implemented a clear structure of control that highlights concerns at the right level, prioritises work, and aligns resources all underpinned by good data visible to the right business leaders in real time.

-Site/Group environmental Compliance
+Site/Group Environmental Compliance